Skip to main content

 cast call --rpc-url $LOCAL_URL "$OFFER_MAKER" "router()(address)"

-Let's put it in an environment variable:
+Let's put the address in an environment variable:

 export ROUTER=<contract address> # 0xabcd..., the address of the router returned by the previous command